lemoncheesecake/lemoncheesecake-requests/doc/index.rst

 (this function can also take a :py:class:`Matcher <lemoncheesecake.matching.matcher.Matcher>` instance as argument).

-All these methods have a corresponding convenient method that directly check a 2xx status code:
+All these methods have a corresponding shortcut method that directly check a 2xx status code:

 - :py:func:`Response.check_ok() <lemoncheesecake_requests.Response.check_ok>`,
 - :py:func:`Response.require_ok() <lemoncheesecake_requests.Response.require_ok>`